VerenaK90/Neuroblastoma_evolution/Analysis_and_plots/Readme.txt

 The file Settings.R should be sourced prior to the analysis.
 Figures can be reproduced by sourcing the respective script (FigureX.R).

+In Settings.R, you need to specify the directories containing the data and the directories, in which the output is to be written.
+The data should be organized in the same directory with subdirectories named by the tumor IDs.
+Each tumor subdirectory must contain two folders:
+- ACEseq, containing the ACEseq output for this tumor (*comb_pro_extra*)
+- SNVs, containing the .vcf file for this tumor.

 In order to fit a model of neutral evolution to a measured VAF, specify the tumor ID in the file Model_neutral_tumor_evolution.R (which contains the functions to simulate a VAF distribution under a neutral model of tumor growth) and execute Neutral_fit.py, which contains the prior probabilities for the parameters and specifies the fiting algorithm.

 For a given tumor, you need to specify the purity and the ploidy in the file.
 Also specify the tumor id and the data directory (for example the Example_data folder).